-A fifth materials science research area is the study of how to slow down the deterioration of steel infrastructure through the development of corrosion-resistant coatings.
+A fifth materials science research area in the EAR Program is the study of how to slow down the deterioration of steel infrastructure through the development of corrosionresistant coatings.

-Researchers with the City College of New York in their project "Green Advanced Coatings for Application on Steel Structures and Bridges" developed coatings that incorporated nanomaterials, a polyaniline epoxy system with added carbon black and a nanomaterial-enhanced calcium sulfonate alky system.
-Both coatings underwent corrosion tests that simulated 20 years of field exposure to conditions such as temperature changes, salt exposure, humidity, and sulfur-dioxide exposure.
-The findings helped researchers gain additional insights on incorporating nanomaterials in alkyd and epoxy coatings.
+Researchers with the City College of New York, in their project "Green Advanced Coatings for Application on Steel Structures and Bridges," developed coatings that incorporated nanomaterials, a polyaniline epoxy system with added carbon black, and a nanomaterial-enhanced calcium sulfonate alky system.
+Both coatings underwent corrosion tests that simulated 20 yr of field exposure to conditions such as temperature changes, salt exposure, humidity, and sulfur-dioxide exposure.
+The findings helped researchers gain additional insights on incorporating nanomaterials in alkyd and epoxy coatings.(14)

-Researchers created a rotary reactor to simulate the production of the hot-mix bio-binder through mixing aggregates with bioasphalt. © 2017 Department of Civil and Environmental Engineering, Washington State University.
+Researchers created a rotary reactor to simulate the production of the hot-mix bio-based binder through mixing aggregates with bioasphalt. © 2017 Department of Civil and Environmental Engineering, Washington State University.